 4. Contest the Debt With the Credit Bureaus

 If you believe that you do not owe the debt or that the collection agency has failed to validate the debt, you can file a dispute with the credit bureaus.
 You will need to dispute the account separately with each credit bureau.

 The credit bureau must investigate and verify your debt.
 If they cannot, they must remove it from your credit record.

 Remember that even if the debt is removed from your credit record, the collection agency can still pursue collection efforts.

-That’s when you try to make a deal.
 Remember that debt collectors pay, on average, 4 cents for every dollar of debt that they buy.
 That gives you room to negotiate.
 A collector can accept less than you owe and still make a profit.

 An article from U.S. News & World Report found that collection agencies will settle for between 40-60% of the balance – which could mean thousands of dollars saved.